Big Sky Stargazing

 |If the guides are of the opinion that conditions are less

-than ideal for operating the outside part of the tour, the guides
+than ideal for operating the outside part of the tour, you will be

-flat soled shoes MUST be worn prior to boarding the bus.
+shoes MUST be worn prior to boarding the bus.
+Please dress

 Stargazing tours are not suitable for infants.
 The minimum age for